Financial-Times/origami/apps/website/_posts/2023-05-31-newsletter.md

 We had new contributors who helped us to improve Origami components.
 Thanks to Marlon Bucley for helping us to improve `o-multi-select` component and thanks to Ed Gargan for helping us to improve `o-forms` component.

+And a final thankyou to Arjun Gadhia who contributed a new customisation feature to o-autocomplete to support the TagMe rewrite.
+This was a most [excellent pull request](https://github.com/Financial-Times/origami/pull/1127) which included problem context, screenshots, documentation, and demos – making it very easy for the team to review and approve.
 ## Broader update

 A digest list of some other things that have happened in April and May: